Punishment: Criticism

+Arguments from harm

 Some people think that punishment as a whole is unhelpful and even harmful to the people that it is used against.
 Detractors argue that punishment is simply wrong, of the same design as "two wrongs make a right".
 Critics argue that punishment is simply revenge.
 Professor Deirdre Golash, author of The Case against Punishment: Retribution, Crime Prevention, and the Law, says:

 We ought not to impose such harm on anyone unless we have a very good reason for doing so… The deliberate doing of harm in the mistaken belief that it promotes some greater good is the essence of tragedy.
 We would do well to ask whether the goods we seek in harming offenders are worthwhile, and whether the means we choose will indeed secure them.